Step into History: Explore Bara Imambara and Bhulbhulaiya in Lucknow

 Rajkumari Sharma Tankha

-I love travelling, visiting new places and knowing about how people live there and what people eat and wear is something I simply enjoy.
+I love travelling, exploring new places, and learning how people live, what they eat, and what they wear.
+It’s something I genuinely enjoy.

-Lucknow has been on my mind for long.
-I had heard a lot about this city, its Bara and Chhota Imambaras, its Bhool Bhulaiya, its food and its pehle aap-pehle aap culture.
-I wanted to visit the city and experience all this first hand.
-So, last year when my daughter was called by the DGMS, Lucknow for her NEET counseling, I was happy as it gave me a chance to visit the city that has been on my mind for so long.
+Lucknow has been on my mind for a long time.
+I had heard so much about this historic city—its Bara and Chhota Imambaras, the famous Bhool Bhulaiya, its mouthwatering food, and the iconic pehle aap-pehle aap culture.
+I wanted to experience it all firsthand.
+Last year, when my daughter was called by the DGMS, Lucknow for her NEET counselling, I was thrilled—it finally gave me a chance to visit the city I had longed to explore.

-Apart from chikan suits and sarees and its non-veg delicacies like tunde kebab, Lucknow is also famous for its Chota Imambara, Clock Tower, British Residency, Crocodile Rehabilitation Centre, Begam Hazrat Mahal Park (built in memory of the Awadh queen for her contribution in the forst war of independence in 1857), Kaiserbagh Palace Complex and not to forget the Gomti River Front.
-But it is Bara Imambara that truly occupies a pride of place among the heritage monuments in the city of nawabs.
+Apart from the famous Chikan suits, sarees, and non-veg delights like Tunde Kebabs, Lucknow is home to incredible landmarks: Chota Imambara, Clock Tower, British Residency, Crocodile Rehabilitation Centre, Begam Hazrat Mahal Park (built to honour the Awadh queen for her contribution in the First War of Independence, 1857), Kaiserbagh Palace Complex, and the scenic Gomti Riverfront.
+But it is Bara Imambara that holds pride of place among the city’s heritage monuments.

-Built by Asaf-ud-Daula, the fourth Nawab of Awadh in 1784, and designed by Delhi architect Kifayatullah, Bara Imambara is a notified heritage monument.
+Built by Asaf-ud-Daula, the fourth Nawab of Awadh, in 1784, and designed by Delhi architect Kifayatullah, Bara Imambara is a notified heritage monument.
+Also known as Asfi Imambara, it was constructed as part of a famine relief project.

-The architecture of this 233-year-old structure doesn’t cease to amaze you.
-Its central hall, the largest arched hall in the world, is 50 meters long 15 meters high.
-The guides there tell us that the blocks used in its construction have been put together with interlocking system of bricks, without any use of girders and beams.
-And the roof has been standing tall without any pillars to support it for the last over 200 years.
-The entire weight of the monument is balanced on the arched doors, windows and corridors.
+The architecture of this 233-year-old structure is astonishing.
+Its central hall, the largest arched hall in the world, measures 50 meters long and 15 meters high.
+The interlocking brick system, without girders or beams, supports the roof for over 200 years, with the weight balanced perfectly on arched doors, windows, and corridors.

 3 Comments